jiyoungk-0/mini-python-projects/README.md

    - **Countdown Timer**: A Python script that counts down from a specified number of seconds and displays the remaining time in minutes and seconds, updating every second until the timer completes.

 - **Intermediate Projects**: Projects that involve libraries, file handling, and slightly more complex logic.
+   - **Artist Information API**: A Python script that uses the Deezer API to search for an artist and retrieve a list of similar artists.
+The script queries the API to get artist details and related artists, providing recommendations based on the input artist's name.

 - **Advanced Projects**: More challenging exercises, possibly involving algorithms, data manipulation, or integrations with APIs.